The Blank Slate Internet

 functions.
 Part of this optimality has

-to do with an ability to use smaller pipes for digital data movement, or
+to do with an ability to use smaller pipes for digital data movement,

-“re-location”.
+or re-location.
 Small pipe transfer of

 video transmission is to be realized in wireless environments.

-So a strong capitalization argument is present in an area
+present in an area

-where the producers of digital content in the entertainment markets feel great
+where the producers of digital content in the entertainment markets

 pain.
 The second school position is;

-however, that a shift in the markets is required as a consequence of the
+however, that a shift in the markets is required as a consequence of

 imbalances arising from industry driven consumerism.
-The ubiquity of new application potentials seems to require that
+The

 academic community and made available as un-owned infrastructure.
 This provision empowers new market